 MYP educators have continued to focus on how best to meet the needs of adolescents, who are confronted with a vast and often bewildering array of choices in a complex and rapidly changing world.
 A focus on higher-order thinking skills gives students opportunities to explore their expanding concerns and their growing awareness of themselves and the world in ways that develop sound judgment.

-The IB Middle Years Programme at European School.
+The IB Middle Years Programme at The European school of Tbilisi, Georgia